Sandeep Parmar

 Sandeep Parmar is a contemporary poet, who was born in Nottingham, England, and raised in Southern California.
-She currently lives in the UK.
-Parmar is a Professor of English Literature at the University of Liverpool.
+She currently lives in London.
+Parmar is a professor of English Literature at the University of Liverpool.
+She is a Fellow of the Royal Society of Literature and the Royal Society of Arts.

-Her poetry collections include The Marble Orchard (Shearsman 2012) and Eidolon (Shearsman 2015).
+Her poetry collections include The Marble Orchard (Shearsman 2012), Eidolon (Shearsman 2015) and Faust (Shearsman 2022).
 She is also the author of Reading Mina Loy's Autobiographies: Myth of the Modern Woman (Bloomsbury 2013), and the editor of The Collected Poems of Hope Mirrlees (Carcanet 2011) and Nancy Cunard's Selected Poems (Carcanet 2016).